Oregon Desert Trail Liability Waiver

 Please read and understand the following before using Oregon Desert Trail resources:

 The Oregon Desert Trail (ODT) is conceptual in nature; it is largely unmarked, does not verifiably exist in the field and is in essence a name we’ve given to a plausible route on public land and legal rights of way across the high desert.

 Some towns along the ODT are sparse places with one business and possibly irregular hours – it’s necessary to make calls in advance before counting on these locales for help and supplies.
 Those traveling any portion of the route also need to be fully prepared and aware of the existing and potential challenges.
-It is critical before heading out anywhere on the ODT to read the Essential Planning Info that describes how the guide material is set up in addition to the relevant section description.
+It is critical before heading out anywhere on the ODT to read the Essential Planning Info at the start of the Guidebook that describes how the guide material is set up in addition to the relevant section description.